Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Most of the trans-fats in the SAD/WD are created through a manufacturing process called hydrogenation whereby hydrogen is added to polyunsaturated (vegetable) oils to convert them from a liquid to a solid form at room temperature.
 This is done to extend shelf life and give foods like donuts and pie crusts a certain mouth-feel that many find appealing.
 In addition, the stability of trans-fats means they can be reused over and over which is an advantage for commercial frying.

-But the data on the harmful impact of trans-fats on our health are so compelling that in 2018, the FDA banned their use in restaurants and supermarkets.
-That ban was a good thing but the FDA left a loophole for Big Food, enabling manufacturers to include small amounts (.5 g or less) and list this as ‘zero trans-fat’ or ‘no trans-fat’ on the product label.
-Food manufacturers and restaurants can no longer prepare foods using hydrogenated vegetable oils and vegetable shortening for cooking, but the processing of certain foods generates trace amounts as you will see in a moment, and the FDA has compromised with Big Food to allow it.
+The data on the harmful impact of trans-fats on our health are so compelling that in 2018, the FDA banned their use in restaurants and supermarkets.
+That ban was a good thing but the FDA left a loophole for Big Food, enabling manufacturers to include small amounts (.5 g or less) in their products but list them as ‘zero trans-fat’ or ‘no trans-fat’ on the label.
+Food manufacturers and restaurants can no longer prepare foods using hydrogenated vegetable oils and vegetable shortening, but the processing of certain foods generates trace amounts as you will see in a moment, and the FDA has compromised with Big Food to turn a blind eye toward this.

 Eating one trans-fat-containing donut is not going to cause heart disease or cancer.
-But regularly consuming trace amounts can accumulate, and when fries, frozen pizzas, muffins, pancakes, waffles, biscuits, chips, ice cream, and myriad other products common in the SAD/WD that contain trace amounts of trans-fat become part of one’s daily eating habits, this increases our risk of arterial injury, atherosclerosis, and cancer.
-Always read the label; if the ingredient list includes any kind of hydrogenated or partially-hydrogenated oil, even if it specifically states ‘no trans-fat’ or ‘zero trans-fat’, that food contains trace amounts of trans-fat and, as an exception to the rule of moderation, should be avoided.
+But regularly consuming trace amounts can accumulate, and when fries, frozen pizzas, muffins, pancakes, waffles, biscuits, chips, ice cream, burger buns, and myriad other products common in the SAD/WD containing trace amounts of trans-fat become part of one’s daily eating habits, inflammation increases and TGF-beta gets deactivated, increases our risk of arterial injury, atherosclerosis, and cancer.
+Always read food labels; if the ingredient list includes any kind of hydrogenated or partially-hydrogenated oil, even if it specifically states ‘no trans-fat’ or ‘zero trans-fat’, that food contains trace amounts of trans-fat and, as an exception to the rule of moderation, should be avoided.

 As stated, most trans-fats in the SAD are the result of hydrogenation which is a common step in food processing.
 But even the food we make at home using the best ingredients can potentially become a source of trans-fat if we overheat our cooking oils.
-High heat destabilizes the chemical structure of fats, converting cis-double bonds to trans.
+Very high heat destabilizes the chemical structure of fats, converting their double bonds from cis to trans.
 Each oil has a smoke point (the temperature at which an oil begins to give off smoke) which is often used as a proxy for the initiation of this cis-to-trans conversion process, although there are conflicting data about that with persuasive studies showing that unprocessed oils, such as extra virgin olive oil, can remain stable well past their smoke point.
-It appears that there are factors that influence an oil’s stability, other than its smoke point, including the fatty acid composition and the presence of minor components such as phenolics and tocopherols (found in high amounts in extra-virgin olive oil [EVOO]) which act as antioxidant stabilizers.
+The factors that influence an oil’s chemical stability are unrelated to its smoke point.
+The fatty acid composition and presence of minor components such as phenolics and tocopherols (found in high amounts in extra-virgin olive oil [EVOO]) appear to act as antioxidant stabilizers, keeping shielding certain healthy fats from being easily converted to trans fats.

-I cook mostly with EVOO.
-But with a relatively low smoke point of about 365 degrees, I am concerned that cooking with EVOO could become problematic when I’m trying to develop that nicely browned crust that makes foods delicious–especially when I am cooking a lot of food all at once and keeping the pan hot for long periods of time: the higher and longer a fat stays heated, the more risk of developing trans-fats.
+That said, this is not absolutely settled science and while I cook mostly with EVOO (with a relatively low smoke point of about 365 degrees), I worry about that fat becoming problematic when I’m trying to develop that nicely browned crust that makes foods delicious and cooking a lot of food all at once, requiring me to keep the pan hot for long periods of time: the higher and longer a fat stays heated, the more risk of developing trans-fats.

-Here are some cooking tricks that I use to minimize this potentially harmful chemical conversion of healthy EVOO to a harmful trans-fat:
+Here are some cooking tricks that I use to minimize the potentially harmful chemical conversion of healthy EVOO, a monounsaturated fat, to a harmful trans-fat:

 Chill the foods you want to fry ahead of time.
-This enables us to cook them longer at a slightly lower temperature to achieve browning, avoiding the development of trans-fats while also avoiding drying out or toughening the food being cooked.
+This enables us to cook them longer at a slightly lower temperature to achieve browning/developing a crust.
+This helps avoid the development of trans-fats while also avoiding drying out or toughening the food being cooked.

 Slowly heat the oil.
-When I fry, I give the oil about 10 minutes in the frying pan to come to heat, raising the temperature gradually every few of minutes.
-Gradually increasing the temperature lowers the production of trans-fats and other harmful compounds that can be generated by very high heating.
+When I fry, I give the oil about 3-5 minutes in the frying pan to come to heat, raising the temperature gradually every 1-2 minutes.
+Gradually increasing the temperature lowers the production of trans-fats and other harmful compounds that can be generated by fast or very high heating.

 Use only high-quality, unprocessed oils like EVOO.
 In addition to heat, other factors can destabilize oils including time, exposure to air (oxidation), and exposure to light.
 I use mostly EVOO for cooking which I buy in large tins rather than glass bottles that allow light through.
 For salad dressings and flavoring of dishes, I use small bottles of EVOO which I keep in the pantry to avoid exposure to sunlight.
 Light can destabilize many oils.

 Use fats with a very high smoke point.
-Although there are conflicting data about it, when frying at very high temps is a must I turn to avocado oil, which has a smoke-point of 520 degrees and is rich in O3FAs and O9FAs.
+Although there are conflicting data about the importance of the smoke point, burnt oil imparts an unpleasant flavor to food and my view is that it is better to be safe than sorry; when frying at very high temps is a must I turn to avocado oil, which has a smoke-point of 520 degrees and is rich in O3FAs and O9FAs.

 Principle 7: Eat Raw Foods (And Other Healthy Cooking Tips)

 Learning how to cook food is what enabled our ancestors to evolve into the big-brained animals we are today.
-Cooking makes food taste better and helps to release its nutrients and calories, so human societies which always faced regular food shortages were better able to make it through those periods of scarcity.
-Cooking also kills some of the harmful microorganisms that can make us sick and that was a huge advantage for humans, especially pre-refrigeration.
+Cooking makes food taste better and helps to release its nutrients and calories, so human societies which always faced regular food shortages were better able to make it through the periods of scarcity.
+Cooking also kills some of the harmful microorganisms that can make us sick and that, along with salting, fermenting, and brining, was a huge advantage for humans, especially pre-refrigeration.

 For most of our evolutionary history, not getting enough calories to sustain us was one of our biggest problems.
 But today, we find ourselves struggling with the opposite problem: food overabundance.
 In the context of cheap, readily available calories from processed foods engineered to be hyper-delicious and addicting, we have become a society of overeaters.
 As with all things, there is a balance: too little and too much both create problems.